simplyEngineering/ESP32-and-Horticulture/README.md

 To conveniently facilitate local off-site R&D activities, a small greenhouse 'lab' was constructed, based upon a <a href="https://www.quickcrop.co.uk/product/vegtrug-tomato-greenhouse"> 'VegTrug' Tomato greenhouse</a>, a free-standing timber structure having a small footprint, a constraint due its unusual location within the cockpit of a dry-docked sailing yacht.

-|<image src = "/vegtrug.jpg" width = "50%">|The basic 'VegTrug' frame prior to equipping with monitoring and control systems.
+|<image src = "/Vegtrug frame with cover.jpg" width = "50%">|The basic 'VegTrug' frame prior to equipping with monitoring and control systems.
 |---|:--|

 # System Overview